telerik/maui-docs/controls/dataform/migrate-from-xamarin.md

 ---
 title: Migrating from Xamarin
 page_title: .NET MAUI DataForm Documentation - Migrate from Xamarin
-description: Learn how to migrate from Xamarin.Forms DataForm to .NET MAUI DataForm control.
+description: Learn how to migrate from Xamarin.Forms DataForm to the .NET MAUI DataForm control.
 position: 20
 slug: dataform-migrate-from-xamarin
 ---